utPLSQL/utPLSQL/docs/userguide/expectations.md

 The call to `ut.expect` uses `equal` matcher to check that the exception that was raised was exactly the one we were expecting to get in particular situation.

-Depending on the situation you might want to check for both `sqlcode` and `sqlerrm` or even check if no changes were made in DB tables.
+Depending on the situation you will want to check for `sqlcode`, `sqlerrm`, both or perform additional expectation checks to make sure nothing was changed by the called procedure in the database.

 # Supported data types